Our 5-Step Final Wishes Checklist

 The more you take care of in the present, the less your family will have to do in the future, which gives them more time to grieve and appreciate your life in the best way possible.

-Also known as “end-of-life care planning,” your living will involves decisions about your body in your last few days of life and the first few days after you pass, including:
+Think of this as “end-of-life care planning.”
+Also known as a “living will,” your advanced directive involves decisions about your body in your last few days of life and the first few days after you pass, including:

 - Health decisions